MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   - ``dynDiag.nc`` - similar to ``surfDiag.nc`` except this file contains the time-averaged 3-D diagnostics
     we specified in list 2 of :ref:`data.diagnostics <baroc_diags_list>`:
     ``THETA``, ``PHIHYD``, ``UVEL``, ``VVEL``, ``WVEL``.

+  - ``dynStDiag.nc`` - includes output statistical-dynamical diagnostics as specified in the ``DIAG_STATIS_PARMS`` section of :filelink:`data.diagnostics <verification/tutorial_baroclinic_gyre/input/data.diagnostics>`.
+Like ``surfDiag.nc`` it also
+    includes an array of model times and corresponding iteration numbers for each time-average period end.
+Output variables are 3-D:
+    (time, region, depth).
+In :filelink:`data.diagnostics <verification/tutorial_baroclinic_gyre/input/data.diagnostics>`,
+    we have not defined any additional regions (and by default only global output is produced, "region 1").
+Depth-integrated statistics are computed (in which case the depth subscript has a range of one element; this is also the case for surface diagnostics such as ``TRELAX``), but output is also tabulated at each depth for some variables (i.e., the depth subscript will range from 1 to :varlink:`Nr`).

   - ``phiHyd.nc``, ``phiHydLow.nc`` - these files contain a snapshot 3-D field of hydrostatic
     pressure potential anomaly (:math:`p'/\rho_c`, see :numref:`finding_the_pressure_field`)